tuuguuwastaken/react-mn-calendar/Readme.md

   - title (string): Title of the event.
   - date (string): Event date in ISO string format.
   - color (string, optional): Background color for the event.
+  - data (any, optional): add Data to your object if need be.

 **Calendar Props**
  - onDateClick: return a Date object
  - onEventClick: returns a Event object as mention in the Event Props section
- - renderHeader : function to render your own header for the calendar (**only on the Large Calendar**)
+ - renderHeader : function to render your own header for the calendar (**only on the normal Calendar**)

 **Example:**
+## Custom Header example
 ```js

 interface CustomHeaderProps {